Alternity: System

-Depending on how far below the skill score the player rolled, there are 3 progressively better layers of success and 2 levels of failure.
+Depending on how far below the skill score the player rolled, there are three progressively better layers of success and two levels of failure.
 An action is determined using this same system, making the game very uniform.
 Only armor rolls and damage rolls did not use the d20.

-Life points, called 'Durability', are categorized into Stun, Wound, and Mortal damage.
-Stun damage can immobilize a character, but are not life-threatening.
+Durability, is categorized into Stun, Wound, and Mortal damage.
+Stun damage can immobilize a character, but is not life-threatening.
 They are restored at the end of a scene.
-Wound damage can immobilize a character and inflicts 1 stun damage point for every 2 wound damage points received.
+Wound damage can immobilize a character and inflicts one stun damage point for every two wound damage points received.
 It can be recovered by resting.
-Mortal damage can kill a character, and inflicts 1 wound damage point for every 2 mortal damage points received.
+Mortal damage can kill a character, and inflicts one stun and one wound damage point for every two mortal damage points received.
 It can be restored by use of the Medical Science–surgery skill.
 Durabilities can also be repaired by healing.

 It was designed to be a generic rule set around which a campaign world could be built.
 It was not very heavily marketed and suffered from mediocre sales.
 Increased focus on the d20 system led to the discontinuation of the game in 2000.

 Much of the content of the Alternity game has been absorbed into the d20 Modern role-playing game.
 The Dark•Matter campaign is an entire d20 Modern expansion and Star*Drive is part of the d20 Future expansion.
 The Gamma World campaign is an d20 Modern expansion by Sword & Sorcery Studios (White Wolf).